Munseer-am/python-crasher/README.md

 This works by putting load on your ram.

-When you run this script.It will open browser and open website many time
+When you run this script.It will open browser and try to open website continuesly on new tabs.

+it will put load on your ram and device will crashed